Frequently Asked Questions

 • Remote physiotherapy provided by clinicians for patients diagnosed with Parkinson’s disease via a remotely operated Smart Glove.
 This innovative solution was developed by the very first Grand Challenge High School Edition winners in 2022.

-• A smart navigation glove for motorcyclists embedded with Bluetooth technology connected to mobile phone navigation apps help reduce road accidents caused by the use of mobile phones by motorcyclists.
+• A smart navigation glove for motorcyclists embedded with Bluetooth technology connected to mobile phone navigation apps help reduce road accidents caused by motorcyclists using mobile phones.
 This innovative solution was developed by the 2019-20 Grand Challenge winners.

 The final judgement criteria will be: